makwaijun/personalwebpagev2/content/Poetry/Poetry3.md

 with afflicted faculties blurred by the whims of whisky and wine.

-To tarry to the bar in reprieve with another drink?
+To tarry to the bar in reprieve for another drink?

-Or to close the mind and indulge in another's kink?
+Or to surrender to the moment and indulge in another's kink?

  &nbsp;